estebanmunchjones2019/takeaways/node/node.md

 	.validator2().withMessage('Password is invalid') // Dont repeat yourself!❌
 ```

-use this second argument of body() or check() or etc
+use this second argument of body() or check() or etc to set up a global message for all validators used inside body or check

 ````
-[ // I can use an array for all the fields checked, neater
+[ // 💡I can use an array for all the fields checked, neater
 	body('password', 👉'Password is invalid') // default message for validator1 and 2
 	.validator1()
 	.validator2(),